West Coast and Northeast brace for snow and dangerous road conditions as more storms lash US - KTVZ

 While the Northeast and West Coast prepare for more snow, residents in Central US are recovering from tornadoes and severe winds.

-There were 14 tornado reports in the central US on Sunday and another five in Illinois on Monday.
+The central US received 14 tornado reports on Sunday — including 9 in Oklahoma — and another five in Illinois on Monday.

 In Oklahoma, the storm ripped roofs off homes, flipped cars, downed trees, littered neighborhoods with debris.
 So far, as many as twelve people have been reported injured in Oklahoma from the storms.